 - We will provide you with 3 broad choices for paper topics on the first day of class.
 For each of these paper topics, we have already selected 3 primary sources, which are meant to be a starting point for your research.
-You will be required to find 7 additional sources. - A draft of your term paper (3 copies!) is due at the beginning of lecture on October 21st.
-Turning in this draft (in reasonable form, it doesn't need to be perfect) is worth 10 points.
+You will be required to find 7 additional sources. - A draft of your term paper (3 copies!) is due at the beginning of lecture on February 2nd (4B).
+Turning in this draft is worth 10 points, as long as you have at least 5 new sources and 5 pages of text.
 You will also be asked to do additional work with this draft for additional points, described in the bullet-point below.
 If you do not turn in a draft on time, you cannot do this additional work and forfeit all of these points.

-The additional work involves reviewing and critiquing two term paper drafts:

-- 1. At the end of lecture on October 26th, you will receive a peer's draft from someone who has chosen the same paper topic as you.
+The additional work involves reviewing and critiquing two term paper drafts: - 1.
+On February 7th (5A), you will receive a peer's draft from someone who has chosen the same paper topic as you.
 (The drafts will be made anonymous before being assigned for review and critique.) - 2.
-The other paper you have to review and critique will be your own.

-The quality of your reviews is worth 20 points for each of the two term paper drafts.

-- The reviews for both term paper drafts are due at the beginning of lecture on November 4th.
-We will provide you with the feedback about your draft and your own review, as well as the peer review, at lecture on November 16th. - Your final term paper is due by noon on November 30th, whether or not you turned in a draft.
-It must be submitted both in class (hard copy) and electronically on BlackBoard via SafeAssign.
+The other paper you have to review and critique will be your own. - The quality of your reviews is worth 20 points for each of the two term paper drafts.
+The reviews for both term paper drafts are due at the beginning of lecture on - February 16th (6B).
+We will provide you with the feedback about your draft and your own review, as well as the peer review, at lecture on February 28th (8A). - Your final term paper is due by noon on March 13th (10A), whether or not you turned in a draft.
+It must be submitted both in class (hard copy) and electronically on Blackboard via SafeAssign.
 The final term paper is worth 100 points.